terales/blackbird-docs/src/content/docs/apps/Jira.mdx

 - **Create issue**.
 - **Add attachment** adds attachment to an issue.
 - **Update issue**.
 Specify only the fields that require updating.
+- **Append to issue description** appends text to the description of an issue.
+Doesn't brake formatting, useful for adding text to the end of the description.
 - **Delete issue**.
 - **Add labels to issue** adds labels to an issue.
 Returns the updated issue.